What to expect in Trauma Focussed Therapy?

 -

-People-pleasing and fear of conflict
+People-pleasing or fear of conflict

 -